aralroca/next-translate/README.md

 📦**Size**: ~4.1kb

 The `DynamicNamespaces` component is useful to load dynamic namespaces, for example, in modals.
-This component works in both cases (static sites and with a custom server).

 Example: